 The best way to save on printing costs is to purchase items wholesale.
 Your biggest merchandise to buy at a wholesale price should be t-shirts.
 However, it's not always easy for just anyone to score the best prices from wholesalers.
 Having a reseller license allows you to buy blank t-shirts in bulk from wholesalers and this allows you to save cost.

 Not all customers will have precise needs, like t-shirt color, and may be open to more flexible options that help their bottom cost as well.
 In this case, you can have your cost-cutting stock ready.
 Instead of colored t-shirts, invest in a bulk of one color and style t-shirts.
 You will be able to purchase more volume of white t-shirts and get a better quantity break in pricing.

 Like picking the merchandise, sometimes, you may have the complete freedom to control color printing.
 The more patterns and locations for printing you have on a t-shirt, the higher the cost becomes.
 You can even print many different colors on a t-shirt which takes up more costs in set-up time, reclaiming time, and supplies.

 So, to lower the budget, opt for designs that take up fewer colors and ink.
 Additionally, apply your colors and designs in fewer areas on the t-shirt.
 You can even manipulate the designs by using the shirt's own color as part of the design, helping to keep the color costs low.

 Focus on the Essential Supplies

 Hope these simple but effective tips and tricks save you some money and time!
-Two resources there seems to never be enough of.
+Two resources there seems to be never enough of.